Duality for positive opetopes and positive zoom complexes: The category of positive zoom complexes

 \subsection{Trees}

-A {\em tree} is a non-empty finite poset with binary sups and no infs of non-linearly ordered subsets.
+A {\em tree} is a finite poset with binary sups and no infs of non-linearly ordered non-empty subsets.
 In particular, tree can be empty but if it is not, it has the largest element, called {\em root}.
-A tree embedding is a one-to-one function that preserves and reflects order. $\bf Tree$ is the category of trees and tree embeddings.
+A tree embedding is a one-to-one function that preserves and reflects order.
 We will also consider other kinds of (monotone) morphisms of trees: sup-morphisms (= preserving suprema), monotone maps (automatically preserving infs), onto maps.